cohenjer/dlraos-essentials/readme.md

 This repository contains the codes for reproducing the dlra package.
 This is a dedicated one-sparse version.

-It can be easily installed by running from this repository pip install . -r requirements.txt
+It can be easily installed by running from this repository pip install -e .

-A particular requirement is mscode package available [here(todo)](todo).

-The web documentation for the package is available under doc/build/html/index.html

-This package refreshes the proposed algorithms for one-sparse DLRA from [this papertodo](https://arxiv.org/abs/2111.12399).
-It contains in dlra/algorithms.py all the dictionary-based low-rank approximation heuristics developed in this reference.
+This package refreshes the proposed algorithms for one-sparse DLRA from [this paper](https://arxiv.org/abs/1704.00541).
+It contains in dlraos/algorithms.py all the dictionary-based low-rank approximation heuristics developed in this reference.

-The old codes are in matlab and can be found [heretodo](todo).
-The general k-sparse package can be found [heretodo](todo).
+The old codes are in matlab and can be found [here](https://github.com/cohenjer/Tensor_codes/tree/master/Dictionary-based_decomposition/DCPD/DCPD_codes).
+The general k-sparse package can be found [here](https://github.com/cohenjer/dlra).

 Please cite the above mentioned publication if you use this package.